neu-ucb-tvip/tvip-analog-workspace/docs/Analog_Layout_Guide.md

 The ring can act like a shield that helps keep substrate noise out (or in).
 In sensitive analog circuits, this can be very important for performance.

 Fully surrounding devices with taps can reduce latch-up risk by providing abundant substrate tie points.
-- **In the Intel 16 process, it is MANDATORY that any device which connects to a bump be enclosed by a guard ring.**

 Another benefit, for PMOS devices and deep NWELL NMOS, is that the entire perimeter of the device is tied to the desired well potential which will minimize uneven substrate gradients.

 ## Layout matching